ErpNetDocs/tech/advanced/calculated-attributes/operators/cast.md

 > [!NOTE]
 >
-> The CAST operator is used by other operators to convert their parameters to the same type. <br> The type is usually entered as a constant (CONST).
+> CAST is used by other operators to convert their parameters to the same type. <br> The type is usually entered as a constant (CONST).

 **Example:**